 NOTE: Metamorphosis starts within the confinement of the third-instar larvae into the pupal case at 120 h AEL until 0 h after puparium formation (APF).
 This transition is easily identifiable, because larvae stop feeding and moving and the opercular region is formed (Figure 1A) at 0-12 h APF.
 The puparium is initially soft and white, but progressively hardens and tans.

-Transfer white prepupae (0 h APF) to a fresh plastic vial using a moistened paintbrush.
+Transfer white prepupae (0 h APF) to a fresh plastic vial using a moisten paintbrush.
 Animals can be kept at different temperatures depending on the designed experiment until the desired age.

 Note: Pupa formation (i.e., pupation) occurs at 12 h APF, when the head and the appendages of the adult fly are totally everted (Figure 1A).
 By this time the pupal case is fully separated from the pupa, allowing its complete removal (Figure 1A).